-As we’re quickly approaching the middle of summer in the Northern Hemisphere, today’s post is about a delicious bone-healthy fruit that’s in season now.
-It’s listed as an alkalizing Foundation Food in the Save Our Bones Program, and despite its sweet taste, it’s low in sugar and high in Vitamin C.
+As we're quickly approaching the middle of summer in the Northern Hemisphere, today's post is about a delicious bone-healthy fruit that's in season now.
+It’s listed as an alkalizing Foundation Food in the Osteoporosis Reversal Program, and despite its sweet taste, it’s low in sugar and high in Vitamin C.

 I’m thrilled to give you all the practical information you need on this flavorful, brightly-colored fruit, so you’ll know the many ways it benefits your bones and your overall health.
 Plus you’ll also find a delicious recipe for mini fruit pies that’s the perfect way to…